parthasarathisambe/design-patterns/README.md

 - Provides a global point of access to that instance.
 - Prevents instantiation through new objects.

+#### Real-World Example
+Imagine you are designing a printer spooler management system for a large office.
+A printer spooler is responsible for managing and queuing print jobs sent to a shared printer.

+#### Advantages
+- Provides a single point of access to shared resources, making it easy for different parts of the application to interact with the same instance.
+- Prevents the overhead of creating multiple instances of a resource-heavy object like a database connection or thread pool.

 ### Factory Method
 This pattern provides an interface or abstract class for creating objects, but it lets the subclasses decide which class to instantiate.
 It promotes loose coupling by decoupling the client code from the actual object creation process.
 - Defines an interface (or abstract class) for creating an object.